 VantageScore Credit Scoring Model

 VantageScore is FICO’s main competitor.
 Lenders and property owners use it often.
-It maintains a list of free credit score providers, along with information on which credit bureau’s score is offered and how often it updates.
+It maintains a list of free credit score providers plus information on which credit bureau’s score is offered and how often it updates.

 VantageScore requires your credit report to have at least one account with no minimum age requirement.